adlerhsieh/.vim/README.md

 # My .vim Backup

-This is the vim plugins and .vimrc by Adler Hsieh for reference and backup
+This is the vim plugins and .vimrc for reference and backup.

 ## Requirement